Join one of our guided tours and discover some of the highlights in the collection.

 Our free guided themed tours at National Museum of Scotland explore everything from Scotland's history to the supernatural.
 Themed tours take place every day at 3pm.

 Take a trip on the Magic Carpet to explore the fantastic things in the collection.

-Take a trip on the Magic Carpet, especially for very little ones, to explore the fantastic things in the National Museum of Scotland.
+Take a trip on the Magic Carpet to explore the fantastic things in the National Museum of Scotland.

-A monthly celebration of all things scientific at National Museum of Scotland.
+A new series of hands-on workshops just for adults at National Museum of Scotland.

 National Museums Scotland is offering a series of events for anyone affected by Dementia and their relatives, friends and supporters.

 Join National Museums Scotland's Young Demonstrators as they take over the museum for the night.

 There's something for all ages to discover at our free Science Saturdays on 15 October, 26 November, 3 December 2016 and 7 January 2017.

 Come in out of the cold and enjoy some festive cheer with music and choir performances from local groups and beyond.

 This family-friendly exhibition explores the world of primates, from the tiny mouse lemur to the mighty gorilla.